2b-t/docker-realtime/doc/RealTimeProgramming.md

   - Take care when relying on external libraries to time events and stop times, e.g. [`std::chrono`](https://www.modernescpp.com/index.php/the-three-clocks/).

-- Benchmark performance of your code and use tracing library to track you real-time performance.
+- **Benchmark** performance of your code and use tracing library to track you real-time performance.
 You can always test with simulated load.

+- For network applications that require to communicate over a high-speed NIC look into **kernel-bypass** instead of relying on POSIX sockets (see e.g. [here](https://blog.cloudflare.com/kernel-bypass) and [here](https://medium.com/@penberg/on-kernel-bypass-networking-and-programmable-packet-processing-799609b06898))

 A good resource for real-time programming is the book ["Building Low Latency Applications with C++"](https://www.packtpub.com/product/building-low-latency-applications-with-c/9781837639359) as well as [this CppCon 2021 talk](https://www.youtube.com/watch?v=Tof5pRedskI).
 You might also want to have a look at the following two-part guide for audio-developers ([1](https://www.youtube.com/watch?v=Q0vrQFyAdWI) and [2](https://www.youtube.com/watch?v=PoZAo2Vikbo)).